 The Arctic National Wildlife Refuge consists of more than 19 million acres of wilderness in northeastern Alaska.
 The refuge includes some of the most pristine, untouched lands and waters within the United States, with no roads, marked trails, or campgrounds.
-It is a critical area for the Porcupine caribou, denning polar bears, and other wildlife.
+It provides important habitat for Porcupine caribou, denning polar bears, and other wildlife.

-Under a 1980 law passed by Congress, the 1.5 million acres of the Coastal Plain is open to oil and gas development, but no lease sales were conducted until the Trump administration.
-In 2017, Congress passed the Tax Cuts and Jobs Act, which authorized oil and gas exploration, leasing, development, and production on the Plain, and ordered the Secretary of the Interior to conduct at least two lease sales within 10 years.
+Under a 1980 law passed by Congress, the 1.5 million acres of an area within the refuge called the Coastal Plain was opened to oil and gas development, but no lease sales were conducted until the Trump administration.
+In 2017, Congress passed the Tax Cuts and Jobs Act, which authorized oil and gas exploration, leasing, development, and production on the Coastal Plain, and ordered the Secretary of the Interior to conduct at least two lease sales within 10 years.
 On Jan.
-6, 2021, the Department of the Interior (DOI) held its first lease sale, and conveyed nine of the 11 leases, totaling 437,804 acres, on the last day of the Trump administration.
+6, 2021, BLM held the first lease sale, and issued nine of the 11 leases, totaling 437,804 acres, on the last day of the Trump administration.

-Under President Trump, DOI also sought to expand oil and gas development in the National Petroleum Reserve, which covers 22.1 million acres of land in northwest Alaska.
-For more information, visit our tracker page on the National Petroleum Reserve.
+Under President Trump, BLM also sought to expand oil and gas development in the National Petroleum Reserve, which covers 22.1 million acres of land in northwest Alaska.
+For more information, visit our Regulatory Tracker page on the National Petroleum Reserve.

 On his first day in office, President Biden issued an Executive Order placing a temporary moratorium on all activities relating to BLM’s Coastal Plain Oil and Gas Leasing Program citing deficiencies in the underlying environmental review.
-On June 1, 2021, DOI Secretary Haaland suspended all activities relating to the issued leases while DOI evaluates the Trump administration’s environmental impact statement (EIS) and record of decision (ROD) underlying the Program.
-BLM plans to issue a draft supplemental EIS in the summer of 2022.
-The administration is still required by law to conduct a second lease sale in the Coastal Plain by December 2024 unless Congress is able to pass legislation undoing that provision of the Tax Act.
+On June 1, 2021, Interior Secretary Haaland suspended all activities relating to the issued leases while BLM evaluates the Trump administration’s environmental impact statement (EIS) and record of decision (ROD) underlying the Program.
+The District Court for the District of Alaska upheld the moratorium on Aug.
+7, 2023.
+On Sep.
+6, Secretary Haaland canceled the seven remaining leases in the Coastal Plain, and BLM and FWS issued a draft supplemental environmental impact statement for the Program.

 Prior administrationsRead more